 All of these contractions are accompanied by a great sensation of pleasure and, in some women, the emission of a small amount of fluid from the vagina – a sort of female ejaculation, a process captured on video many times, and is a real phenomenon.

-The number of contractions a woman experiences when coming varies from three to fifteen, although some women can experience prolonged contractions.
+The number of contractions a woman experiences when coming generally ranges between three and fifteen, although a few women can experience much more prolonged contractions.

-And many women experience their orgasm as a whole body sensation rather than just in their genitals.
-It’s probably safe to say that all women’s experiences of climax are different – both between different women and in the same woman over time.
+And some women experience their orgasms as a whole body sensation rather than just a pleasurable feeling in their genitals.
+So there are no rules – and it’s probably safe to say that all women’s experiences of climax are different – both between different women and in the same woman over time.

 Step 4 : The Resolution Phase